sciZer0/7/v/README.md

 The hypothesis/idea is that we might take some existing blockchain technologies — some of the most advanced blockchain technologies — and combine them.

-For example, we might take code of Solana blockchain itself as codebase and combine it with code of some apps on the Solana blockchain, of course, modifying them a bit.
+For example, we might take the code of the Solana blockchain itself as codebase and combine it with code of some apps on the Solana blockchain, of course, modifying them a bit.

 <p>&nbsp</p>